Jacob-Banks/OOP-Team-Profile/README.md

 ## Description

-This app will create a Team Page!
+This app will creates a Team Page!
 Just Answer a few prompts and viola a brand new webpage!

 ## Table of Contents